Below we have a look at the Football Index – an exciting new tool you can use to potentially profit from your knowledge of football.

 – You can start playing with just a £10 deposit and buy players for under a £1.

-– Football Index will refund trade losses up to £500 in the first 7 days following your first deposit (terms and conditions apply).
+– Football Index offer to £500 money back guarantee in the first 7 days following your first deposit (terms and conditions apply).*

 So there you have it, hopefully that has helped explain things and you are now good to go.